-Most 4-year colleges and universities require the SAT or ACT for admission.
+Four-year colleges and universities may require the SAT or ACT for admission.
+Many colleges are now test optional!
 SAT and ACT are accepted interchangeably at most colleges and universities… one test is not better than the other!
 It’s best to take both exams to see which results in a higher score.

 Fees are required to take the SAT and ACT exams.
 However, fee waivers are available to students who qualify.
 Please make note of dates and deadlines for each exam as late fees apply when registering late.